achmadbs/learn-golang/Basics/Types/README.md

 - `uint32` => A 32-bit unsigned integer, an integer that can represent values from `0` to `4,294,967,295`
 - `int64` => A 64-bit signed integer, an integer that can represent a larger range of values, specifically from `-9`, `223`, `372`, `036`, `854`, `775,808` to `9`, `223`, `372`, `036`, `854`, `775,807`
 - There also are more types like `int8` or `uint8` which work in the same way (=> integer with smaller number range)

+## Null Values
+All Go value types come with a so-called **"null value"** which is the value stored in a variable if no other value is explicitly set.